data-integrations/example-directive/README.md

 ### Testing a simple UDD

-Because the UDD is simple three functions class, you can test it with regular testing tools, like JUnit.
+Because the UDD is a simple three functions class, you can test it with regular testing tools, like JUnit.

 ```
 public class SimpleUDDTest {